DePrinsT/deprinst.github.io/_pages/other.md

 }
 </style>

-My contributions to teaching at the university level and general science outreach; in chronological order:
+This page contains my contributions to various other elements of professional life, including teaching at the university level, support roles and general science outreach.

 ## Teaching